-(801) 642-0123 | info@nbs-us.com | www.nbs-us.com

 How many sites will require on-site training instead of web-based training materials or train-the-trainer education?

 How many distinct warehouses and production locations does your organization have?

 Do you outsource all or part of your manufacturing process?

 Do your parts or products go out and come back to the same facility, or do they move from one facility to another?

 Do you track multiple sub-assemblies within your ultimate finished product?

-Does your process create/require any specific documentation to be maintained as part of your production process?
-Does quality control/quality assurance impact your business processes?
-Briefly describe where quality control touches your processes and how these inspections are structured: Are your Supply Chain processes governed by any regulatory requirements or have any requirement to adhere to GxP standards?
-Do you maintain your process documentation as part of a formal Quality System?
-If yes, what regulatory authorities are your processes/products under the jurisdiction of?
-Do you work with external auditors for regulatory compliance or is that supported by an insic team?
+Does quality control impact your business processes?
+Briefly describe where quality control impacts your processes and how these inspections are structured:

 What costing method does the finance department use?

 What is your organization's three- or five-year plan?

 Does your organization plan to grow organically or through acquisition?

 What business pains is your organization currently facing?

 What potential challenges does your organization expect in the future?

 What challenges, if any, does each department within your organization face in terms of business processes or IT systems?

 Are there any special circumstances or additional aspects that need to be understood about your organization?